Grief and bereavement counselling and therapy Edinburgh

 Psychotherapy, Psychoanalysis and grief counselling in Edinburgh, Falkirk and Glasgow

 Stuart initially trained in psychoanalysis, clinical hypnotherapy and stress counselling (externally NVQ accredited and assessed diploma course and CNHC accreditation route via SSM).
+(We are no longer CNHC registered effective December 2020) .
 Post graduation in 1996, he has trained in a range of psychotherapies and counselling models including grief and bereavement counselling.
 He also uses CBT and holistic psychology, including eastern psychologies, and has a MSc in Psychology.
 He also completed accreditation assessment in counselling, hypnotherapy and psychotherapy with the NACHP.

-Key words: Grief and bereavement counselling, bereavement therapy, psychotherapy, psychoanalysis, CBT, therapy support, Edinburgh, Falkirk, Glasgow, counsellor, psychotherapist, psychoanalyst, mindfulness, MCBT, CBA, NLP, hypnotherapy, IPT, hypnosis.
+Key words: Grief and bereavement counselling, bereavement therapy, psychotherapy, psychoanalysis, CBT, therapy support, Edinburgh, counsellor, psychotherapist, psychoanalyst, mindfulness, MCBT, CBA, NLP, hypnotherapy, IPT, hypnosis.